Hiking Moro Rock with little kids in Sequoia National Park, California

 Although the trail to the top of Moro Rock is only 1/3 mile, it’s pretty much vertical, climbing 300 feet.

 Your little hiker will likely welcome a ride in your arms or on your shoulders before your visit is through.
-And there are stretches you may welcome the chance to hold him tight in your arms as well!
+And there are stretches you may welcome the chance to hold him tight in your arms as well while hiking Moro Rock!

 Still, it’s a beautiful place to experience during your visit to Sequoia National Park, and a memory that’s likely to stick with you for many years to come.

 Moro Rock is near the Giant Forest Museum, just off the General’s Highway that runs through Sequoia National Park.
-For more information, head to www.visitsequoia.com and check out the related posts and pages below.
+For more information, head to www.visitsequoia.com.
+And be sure to check out the related posts and pages below.

 Related posts and pages: